euba/BacArena/README.md

 # BacArena

 BacArena is an agent based modeling framework for cellular communities.

 Existing genome-scale metabolic models can be used to simulate growth and interactions in time and space.
-In BacArena two well established methods are merged: a) Flux balance analysis to predict the activity of metabolic reactions and b) Agenda based modelling
+In BacArena two well established methods are merged: a) Flux balance analysis to predict the activity of metabolic reactions and b) Agent based modelling in order to provide an environment.

 It has been  efficiently implemented in R language (with some C++ routines) and is freely available (soon on cran).

 Features: